rolypolytoy/S1/README.md

 **Vacuum Integrity:** Finished.
 Diffusion Pump design and rotary vane pump are fully obtainable, with more complete instructions at https://github.com/rolypolytoy/diffusion_pump.

-**Electron Column:** Underway, with the bulk complete.
-Only the CAD portion of this remains, with the actual design of an SEM column completed at and with the help of Picht (https://github.com/rolypolytoy/picht/blob/main/examples/sem.py).
+**Electron Column:** Finished.
+The actual design of an SEM column is completed at and with the help of Picht (https://github.com/rolypolytoy/picht/blob/main/examples/sem.py).

-**Detection & Control:** Underway.
+**Detection, Control and Embedded:** Underway.

-**Frame and Stage:** Underway.
+**Frame, Stage and CAD:** Underway.

 ## Assembly
 Upcoming.